-Staff travel survey pParticipation-target was not met in 2019 with 9% of staff taking part..
-It should be noted that the actual 2019 figure was incorrectly stated as 12% in the previous version of the report (PO4) and has now been corrected to 9%. travel surveyThere was participation rate in 2019 and an increase from 8 to 10 organisations in attendance for the Airport Transportvel Forum in 2019.-
+Staff travel survey participation target was not met in 2019 with 9% of staff taking part.
+It should be noted that the actual 2019 figure was incorrectly stated as 12% in the previous version of the TP (P04) and has now been corrected to 9%.
+There was an increase from 8 to 10 organisations in attendance for the Airport Transport Forum in 2019.